GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 11.
 Mounting the CW-ANT-GPS1-M00

 The CW-ANT-GPS1-M-00 external antenna is designed for use with the CW-ACC-GPS1 accessory module.
-It should be mounted clear of any obstructions to the sides of the radiating elements.
+Mount the antenna such that there are no obstructions to the sides of the radiating elements.
 Generally, the higher an antenna is above the floor, the better it performs.
-If possible, find a mounting place directly above your wireless device to ensure the lead-in cable is as short as possible.
+Find a mounting place directly above your wireless device to ensure the lead-in cable is as short as possible.

-GNSS modules located around 13 meters inside a carpeted building register an average satellite count of 3.
+GNSS modules positioned around 13 meters inside a carpeted building register an average satellite count of 3.
 This limited signal reception results in the GNSS module being unable to maintain a stable GPS lock.
 To extend the module’s reception range in such scenarios, use the CW-ANT-GPS1-M00 external antenna.
-Once the external antenna is securely attached to the GNSS port located on the left side of the CW-ACC-GPS1, the GNSS module should be able to receive a greater number of satellite constellations, allowing for stable GPS reception.
+Once the external antenna is securely attached to the GNSS port located on the left side of the CW-ACC-GPS1, the GNSS module should receive more satellite constellations, allowing for stable GPS reception.

 Signal reception is immediately improved when the antenna is attached to the GNSS module, as the antenna receivers provide stronger GNSS reception than the module alone.
-Note that the antenna can be routed up to 10 meters to a secondary installation point away from the AP to clear line of sight to the sky.
+Route the antenna up to 10 meters to a secondary installation point from the AP to clear line of sight to the sky.

 A diagram of a computerDescription automatically generated